jainsley/r-novice-inflammation/05-testing-R.md

 ## Make It Fail Fast

 If it takes 20 minutes for the bug to surface, we can only do three experiments an hour.
-That doesn't must mean we'll get less data in more time: we're also more likely to be distracted by other things as we wait for our program to fail, which means the time we are spending on the problem is less focused.
+That doesn't mean we'll get less data in more time: we're also more likely to be distracted by other things as we wait for our program to fail, which means the time we are spending on the problem is less focused.
 It's therefore critical to make it fail fast.

-As well as making the program fail fast in time, we want to make it fail fast in space, i.e., we want to localize the failure to the smallest possible region of code:
+As well as making the program fail fast in time, we want to make it fail fast in space, i.e., we want to localize the failure to the smallest possible region of code.

 The smaller the gap between cause and effect, the easier the connection is to find.
 Many programmers therefore use a divide and conquer strategy to find bugs, i.e., if the output of a function is wrong, they check whether things are OK in the middle, then concentrate on either the first or second half, and so on.